mundyreimer/lindenmayer_systems/README.md

 ## Sources:

-[See here](https://realpython.com/beginners-guide-python-turtle/) for a beginner's tutorial on how to use `Turtle` in Python.
+* [See here](https://realpython.com/beginners-guide-python-turtle/) for a beginner's tutorial on how to use `Turtle` in Python.
+I chose Turtle since it is a pre-installed Python library.

+* [See here] for an alternative to the Turtle package called *PyGame*.
+This should be more familiar to graphics/game programmers but is still low-level enough for beginners.

-[See here](http://algorithmicbotany.org/papers/abop/abop.pdf) for *The Algorithmic Beauty of Plants* by [Przemyslaw Prusinkiewicz](https://en.wikipedia.org/wiki/Przemys%C5%82aw_Prusinkiewicz) (director of the Computer Graphics group studying Fibonacci numbers and modeling using grammars) and [Aristid Lindenmayer](https://en.wikipedia.org/wiki/Aristid_Lindenmayer) (a theoretical biologist studying sequence generators).
-This textbook is based off Lindenmayer's original notes discusssing the theory and practice of Lindenmayer (L-)Systems.
+* [See here](http://algorithmicbotany.org/papers/abop/abop.pdf) for *The Algorithmic Beauty of Plants* by [Przemyslaw Prusinkiewicz](https://en.wikipedia.org/wiki/Przemys%C5%82aw_Prusinkiewicz) (director of the Computer Graphics group studying Fibonacci numbers and modeling using grammars) and [Aristid Lindenmayer](https://en.wikipedia.org/wiki/Aristid_Lindenmayer) (a theoretical biologist studying sequence generators).
+This textbook is based off Lindenmayer's original notes discusssing the theory and practice of Lindenmayer (L-)Systems for modeling plant growth.

-[See here] for my sequence of articles on Lindenmayer Systems from the perspectives of theoretical biology, artificial life, physics, mathematics, computation, linguistics, and philosophy.
+* [See here] for my sequence of articles on Lindenmayer Systems from the perspectives of theoretical biology, artificial life, physics, mathematics, computation, linguistics, and philosophy.